Community Covenant Scheme

 Cornwall is amongst one of the first counties in the country to

 establish an Armed Forces Community Covenant as part of a

 Government initiative to promote a greater understanding between

 the military and the general public.

-The Covenant has been signed by representatives from various
+The Cornwall Covenant is made up of representatives from various

 sectors of the community, including Cornwall Council, the Cornish

 branch of the Royal British Legion and the armed forces.